mzahiruliman/EliteGhost-CTF-2023/README.md

 ```
 DF{SG3Q3_1R_4KV4XR_EK4V}
 ```
-The flaw that I found was difinitely the right one.
+The flaw that I found was definitely the right one.
 Then I used [Shift Cipher Decryptor](https://www.dcode.fr/shift-cipher) to decrypt again until I got the flag:
 ```
 EG{TH3R3_1S_4LW4YS_FL4W}
 ```